Speaker | Time | Text |

 We see it in the straight press. | ||

-All kinds of specials, both fictional and documentary. | ||
+We see it on television, all kinds of specials, both fictional and documentary. | ||

 We see it to a mind-boggling degree in advertising. | ||

-Everything from television sitcoms To advertising for all kinds of different products, whether you're talking about hamburgers, telephones, airplanes, or anything else, we're seeing this undercurrent of thematic material about abduction. | ||
+There's a whole, in fact, a very strong undercurrent of abduction themes in all kinds, everything from television sitcoms to advertising for all kinds of different products, whether you're talking about hamburgers, telephones, airplanes, or anything else, we're seeing this undercurrent of thematic material about abduction. | ||

-This, to me, is absolutely extraordinary. | ||
+This to me is absolutely extraordinary. | ||

 I search my soul asking the question, is this really a strong hook for selling hamburgers or Hondas? | ||